pchalamet/fbus/README.md

 NOTE: InMemory serializer does leak messages.
 This is by design.

 ## Testing
 FBus can work in-memory, this is especially useful when unit-testing.
-Prior running a test in-memory, an `FBus.Testing.Session` instance has to be created (shall be `Dispose`'d).
+Prior running a test in-memory, an `FBus.Testing.Session` instance has to be created.
+Multiple sessions can be created, they are completely isolated.

 FBus.Testing.Session | Description | Comments
 ---------------------|-------------|---------